kryzp/wyvern/README.md

  * Plugin system, that allows you to swap out the backend of the project easily
  * Date/Time Features

-System Backend: SDL2
+System Backends: SDL2
-Graphics Backend: Vulkan
+Graphics Backends: Vulkan
-Audio Backend (kind of undecided yet): OpenAL
+Audio Backends (kind of undecided yet): OpenAL